as9284/project_breeze/README.md

-# project_breeze
+# Project Breeze

-A new Flutter project.
+Modern and minimalistic todo app for Android using Flutter and Supabase.